DraNefario/raw_simple_percepton/README.md

  Adjusts weights and bias via error correction

- No external libraries used — pure Python logic
+ No external libraries used, pure Python logic

 Purpose

   Educational only.
 This project is not optimized for performance or scalability, it's meant to demystify how neural networks actually work under the hood.